 When the formation of the earth occurred 4.5 billion years ago, different processes were triggered into motion that resulted in the interior of the earth becoming a lot hotter than the surface.
 The evidence of the extremely high temperatures below is seen by the volcanic eruptions, and geysers experienced around the world.

 Disadvantages of Geothermal Energy

-If you live in a poorly insulated and leaky home, it would be economical to invest that money in a better insulation, energy efficient doors and windows, draft sealing and other upgrades that will assist minimize the amount of energy needed to heat and cool your home.
-As a matter of fact, it’s prudent to do this if you intend to install a geothermal system anyway, since you’ll not need a lot of electricity to power the geothermal heat pump if you minimize the energy load.
+If you live in a poorly insulated and leaky home, it would be economical to invest that money in better insulation, energy-efficient doors and windows, draft sealing, and other upgrades that will assist minimize the amount of energy needed to heat and cool your home.
+As a matter of fact, it’s prudent to do this if you intend to install a geothermal system anyway since you’ll not need a lot of electricity to power the geothermal heat pump if you minimize the energy load.

 Although geothermal energy is a cheap alternative for heating and cooling homes, geothermal heat pumps require electricity to operate.
 If you install an inefficient geothermal heat pump, you may witness a spike in your electricity bills.

 5. Geothermal sites may experience a dry spell

 Geothermal heat coming from the reservoir below may die down or run out of steam even after years of activity.
 The dry spell may last decades, which is why it’s recommended that you use the heat prudently and not abuse it.
 Improper use can also result in a poor distribution of heat.

 Although most research studies suggest that geothermal reservoirs are permanent, some studies indicate that they can be depleted if the water is extracted faster than it can replenish itself.
 This can be a problem for residential heating and cooling as geothermal energy is used differently when heating and cooling homes than in geothermal power plants.